cindyokino/java-jdbc-mysql-practice/README.md

     - getGeneratedKeys()

 # JDBC4
-- Program.java - Add logic to update data, update the column "salary" from "seller" table.
+- Program.java - Add logic to UPDATE data, update the column "BaseSalary" from "seller" table.

+# JDBC5
+- Program.java - Add logic to DELETE data, delete a department.

+- DbIntegrityException.java
+    - Create a personalized exception DbIntegrityException of type RuntimeException (don't require any treatment, as the use of try-catch block).
+    - Handle referential integrity exception: MySQLIntegrityConstraintViolationException (when trying to delete a department which is associated to any seller).
+        - throw new DbIntegrityException(e.getMessage());